MGX3D/CurrentViewer/README.md

 - Not tested with the BlueTooth add-on yet
 - Cannot always put the device in a predictable USB streaming mode (check the troubleshooting steps below)
 - Negative data (or noisy data) - this is what's coming from the device.
 As the firmware improves (Felix has some ideas) this will improve as well.
-- Cannot zoom X axis (time) while the data is streaming - limitation in matplotlib, best to use [pause], zoom in, then resume

 #
 ## Troubleshooting